 - Why Barracudas?

 There’s been a lot of buzz about our harmful impact on the planet.
-In recognition of Earth Day on 22nd April we’ve got some great ideas for families to reduce their plastic waste.
+In recognition of World Environment Day we’ve got some great ideas for families to reduce their plastic waste.

 What’s the big deal?

 Key figures such as David Attenborough have recently shone the light on the devastating impact plastic waste is having on the environment.
 His award winning programme Blue Planet II raised public consciousness and has encouraged many people to do their bit to protect the environment.
 With over 300 million tonnes of plastic being used throughout the world each year and a truck load entering our oceans every minute it’s time to change.